mjhm/chai-match-pattern/README.md

 ## Omitted items

 Sometimes an important API requirement specifies fields that should not be present.
 Such as a `password`.
-This is validated with an explicit `_.isUndefined` check.
-Note that it also works with partial objects.
+This is validated with an explicit `_.isOmitted` check (which is an alias of `_.isUndefined`).
+Note that it works properly with partial objects.
 ```
     {
       "id": 43,
-      "password": "_.isUndefined",
+      "password": "_.isOmitted",
       "...": ""
     }
 ```